finleap-connect/backup-operator/README.md

 * `controllers/<somebackupplan>_controller.go`
   * Please add the annotations for your type to the `Reconcile` function in file [backupplan_controller.go](pkg/controllers/backupplan_controller.go) and delete the generated controller file

+Please have a look at the existing types, e.g. the [mongodbbackupplan_types.go](api/v1alpha1/mongodbbackupplan_types.go).
+All backup plans use the base types provided in [backupplan_types.go](api/v1alpha1/backupplan_types.go) for the general backup plan settings.
+Additional settings needed must be created by you, like it has been done for the existing plans.
+New backup plan types have to implement the interface `BackupPlan` so that the generic controller implementation will work for your new type.

 In addition to the operator specifics you have to implement a new command as part of the worker below `cmd/worker` like for the existing ones, e.g. [`mongodb`](cmd/worker/mongodb.go).

 Please add tests for all new parts added to the operator.